We provide information about selected activities

 Whenever the need arises, the project will further support the Ministry and the government in modernising in developing roadmaps for updating teacher’s qualification and disseminating best practice in a sustainable and institutionalised way.

-So far, the project to Germany, Poland and Belgium, to Latvia, and to Nursultan/Kazakhstan.
-A fourth study tour is planned in October to Greece.
-Highlighs
+So far, the Project provided study tours: the first – to Germany, Poland and Belgium, the second – to Latvia, and the third – to Kazakhstan.
+The fourth study tour is planned in January to Greece.